theniceguy8731/EKC-Hypothesis-Regression-Study/README.md

 # Analysis of Evironmental Kuznets Curve on Groundwater Quality in India
 This project focuses on the analysis of State Domestic Product (SDP) and Ground Water Quality (GWQ) data across various states in India, examining economic and environmental factors from 2000 to 2011.
-Our goal is to identify trends, outliers, and potential data discrepancies that could influence policy-making and economic strategy.
+Our goal is to identify trends, outliers, and potential data discrepancies that could influence policymaking and economic strategy.

 ## Table of Contents
 - [Analysis of Evironmental Kuznets Curve on Groundwater Quality in India](#analysis-of-evironmental-kuznets-curve-on-groundwater-quality-in-india)